-Walk the walls for yourself in a two-hour loop around the city, enjoying views of the Adriatic Sea on one side and a skyline of terracotta-colored roofs on the other.
+Walk Dubrovnik’s Old Town for yourself in a two-hour loop around the walls, enjoying views of the Adriatic Sea on one side and a skyline of terracotta-colored roofs on the other.

 If you prefer not to walk the walls, ride a cable car to the summit of Mount Srđ in under five minutes for similarly breathtaking views of Dubrovnik.

 Visit Lokrum Island via a short ferry ride.
-Swim in the Adriatic or enjoy a trip to the botanical gardens on the island.
+Swim in some of Dubrovnik’s best beaches or enjoy a trip to the botanical gardens on the island.
 Families of peacocks were brought over from the Canary Islands, so keep your eyes peeled for their colorful plumes.

 Provence, France (Marseille)